peter-leonov/bison-lalr1.js/README.md

 The main and only feature is that this skeleton does its job exactly the same way the original C and Java skeletons do.

-In debug mode (`cpp -DDEBUG …`) the resulting parser produces exactly the same debug output (excepting memory management entries), state transitions and even states and token numbers as the `yacc.c` skeleton does.
+In debug mode (`cpp -DYYDEBUG …`) the resulting parser produces exactly the same debug output (excepting memory management entries), state transitions and even states and token numbers as the `yacc.c` skeleton does.
 This gives a handy way of testing your ported parser just by comparing the original and ported parsers output with `diff`.
 In ruby parser project both parsers produce bit-to-bit equal output on complex ruby source of 48,000 lines.